 The system tries to put an end to overcrowding inside common spaces and physical queues as much as possible, as to reduce the possibility of getting infected by Covid-19 while doing a daily activity such as grocery shopping.
 It will incentivize its users to line up virtually to go to said shops and permit to the shop managers to check how many people are inside at any time.

 These goals are formally defined as the following:

+Store Manager related: